stdlib-js/stdlib/CODE_OF_CONDUCT.md

 ## License

-This document may be reused under a [Creative Commons Attribution-ShareAlike License][license].
+This document may be reused under a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license][cc-by-sa-4.0].

 <section class="links">